The prospect of having a new puppy can be exciting. A constant, loyal companion can bring tremendous amounts of joy and happiness to your life.

 Besides medical, food will be your largest expense.

-You want to ensure you feed your new puppy the healthiest food available to ensure all of its dietary and nutritional needs are being met.
+You want to ensure that Can Dogs Eat Shrimp the healthiest food available to ensure all of its dietary and nutritional needs are being met.
 Remember, the larger the dog breed, the more food it will require.

 While there are several one-time expenses associated with equipment and toys, costs will be dependent on individual circumstances.
 High-energy puppies with gnawing or inappropriate chewing may go through their toys in short succession.